 The brown belts to hold up the pants are made out of full-grain leather.

-And the leggings and thigh-high stockings are made out of ver fine, light brown, linen.
+And the leggings and thigh-high stockings are made out of very fine, light brown, linen.

 In the winter the only additional things are the brown, comfortable, wool, vests and the white, soft, warm, wool or crepe de chine, under-skirts.